 Why your employees couldn't care less about data security

-Simply getting an employee to sign a security policy and then expecting them to generate positive and tangible results around data security is, bluntly put, dreaming - yet this is still highly adopted.
+Simply getting an employee to sign a security policy and then expecting them to generate positive and tangible results around data security is, bluntly put, fantastical - yet the practice continues to be prevalent.

-It should go without saying that the average employee isn’t going to take much notice of a text-heavy document being planted in front of their face, let alone memorise and act on the stuff.
-But it isn’t just the mind-numbing thought of battling through these documents that encourage them to dodge the matter - it’s also the fact that many employees simply aren’t aware that a serious data breach can be caused by them.
+It should go without saying that the average employee isn’t going to take much notice of a text-heavy document that's planted in front of their face, let alone memorise and act on it.
+But it isn’t just the mind-numbing thought of battling through these documents that encourages them to dodge the matter - it’s also the fact that many employees simply aren’t aware that a serious data breach can be just a few clicks away.

-There are many reasons for that, but perhaps one of the biggest is that the consequences of choosing weak passwords and storing sensitive data in public clouds are rarely felt immediate.
+There are many reasons for that, but perhaps one of the biggest is that the consequences of choosing weak passwords or storing sensitive data in public clouds don't seem immediate.
 This makes it easier to assume that they have ‘gotten away with it’, meaning that the behaviour continues.
-With GDPR now in full swing there are serious consequences that could occur to your business if your employees don't understand how their role is impacted with GDPR and what they can do to be compliant.
+With GDPR now in full swing there are serious consequences that could occur to your business if your employees don't understand how their role is impacted by GDPR and what they have to do to be compliant.

 In most situations human error is almost inevitable.
 Particularly for employees in a disorganised business.
 Human error can be triggered by many things, high stress levels can affect an employees ability to act efficiently in the workplace.
-This could potentially cause great risk to a companies data.
-Ensuring a good culture in your business can help to maintain good data protection in your business.
+This could potentially cause a great risk to a company's data.
+Ensuring a good culture in your business can help to maintain good data protection practices.

 Employees will generally be happier and more focused in their day to day roles especially when dealing with data.
 Human error is the main cause of data breaches, this is why it’s crucial for you and your employees to to understand the threats of human error and how to mitigate them, in order to protect your data.